 Think like your user.
 You only have a few seconds to capture their attention, so make it fun and valuable to get the user excited about your content.
 Since we cannot add a link, invite them to follow you on Pinterest.
-If you scroll through a Story Pin, it will lead to your profile page.
+If you scroll through an Idea Pin, it will lead to your profile page.

 Followers have never REALLY been a stat we cared about, but in 2020 followers now have their own feed and eventually will interact with your content if it is engaging, relevant, and VALUABLE to them.

-**PRO TIP: You can re-purpose your IG story/reel content into Story Pins, perfect specs for this type of pin**
+**PRO TIP: You can re-purpose your IG story/reel content into Idea Pins, perfect specs for this type of pin**